I’m bringing shrinky Dink back into my life! And this time I am mixing it with some Zentangle for a fantastic Zentangle Shrinky Dink necklace!

 If you are not familiar with Shrinky Dink, it is a plastic sheet that you can draw and color on.
 Once you are done, you stick it in the oven and it shrinks to about 1/2 its size and thickens making the perfect material for jewelry pendants.

 While I haven’t tried it out, I have heard you can actually use take-out containers because it is the same type of plastic.
-I will try it out soon and see what happens.
+I will try it out soon and see what happens, as I always loved necklaces I even got couple necklaces here for me and my partner.

 Shrinky Dink shrinks down to about half its size so you have to plan out what you want to make and what size you want it to be.
 I went with a 5 inch elephant that shrank down to about 2.5 inches tall.
 Using a colored pencil, I traced an elephant photo and then began zentangling the ears.